-You are more at risk of the cold during the winter if:
+You are more at risk from the cold during the winter if:

 Depending on your risk, you may be offered some or all the vaccinations on the NHS.
 Contact your GP surgery for more information if you are unsure.

-If you are over 50, you will be or will have already been offered a COVID-19 booster vaccination.
-If you haven’t had any COVID-19 vaccinations and would now like one, contact your GP surgery, visit www.nhs.uk/coronavirus or contact the call centre at 119.
+Many people will be or will have already been offered a COVID-19 booster vaccination.
+If you haven’t had any COVID-19 vaccinations and would now like one, contact your GP surgery, visit www.nhs.uk/coronavirus or contact the call centre by phoning 119.

-A free annual flu vaccination is given if:
+You can have a free annual flu vaccination if: